timmyd7777/SSCore/README.md

 **SSMountTest** is a simple test program for the SSMount telescope mount communication class, and its underlying SSSerial/SSSocket classes.
 SSMountTest can be compiled for MacOS, Windows, and Linux using the SSTest project (or Makefile) in the respective SSTeast directories for those platforms.
 SSMountTest.cpp does not build on iOS or Android, but the SSMount class works with socket communication on those mobile platforms.

+**SSTetraTest** is a test program for the C++ Tetra3 plate solver.
+It can be compiled for MacOS, Windows, and Linux.
+The Tetra3 test executable takes one command-line argument: the path to the `Tetra3.npz` pattern database.
+The C++ Tetra3 code compiles and runs on iOS and Android, but this test program does not yet support mobile platforms.

 Version History
 ---------------